simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-02-18
+<br />**Date image released:**  2025-02-19
-<br />**This image is owned by:**
-Nicolas Martino, Adrien Soto, Louis Leroux &
-Yann Sainty

-<br />**Title of the image:**  Thor's Helmet versus the Seagull
+<br />**Title of the image:**  HH 30: A Star System with Planets Now Forming
-<br />**Description for the image:**  Seen as a seagull and a duck, these nebulae are not the only cosmic clouds to evoke images of flight.
-But both are winging their way across this broad celestial landscape, spanning almost 7 degrees across planet Earth's night sky toward the constellation of the Big Dog (Canis Major).
-The expansive Seagull (top center) is itself composed of two major cataloged emission nebulas.
-Brighter NGC 2327 forms the head with the more diffuse IC 2177 as the wings and body.
-Impressively, the Seagull's wingspan would correspond to about 250 light-years at the nebula's estimated distance of 3,800 light-years.
-At the lower right, the Duck appears much more compact and would span only about 50 light-years given its 15,000 light-year distance estimate.
-Blown by energetic winds from an extremely massive, hot star near its center, the Duck nebula is cataloged as NGC 2359.
-Of course, the Duck's thick body and winged appendages also lend it the slightly more dramatic popular moniker, Thor's Helmet.
-Portal Universe: Random APOD Generator
+<br />**Description for the image:**  How do stars and planets form?
+New clues have been found in the protoplanetary system Herbig-Haro 30 by the James Webb Space Telescope in concert with Hubble and the Earth-bound ALMA.
+The observations show, among other things, that large dust grains are more concentrated into a central disk where they can form planets.
+The featured image from Webb shows many attributes of the active HH-30 system.
+Jets of particles are being expelled vertically, shown in red, while a dark dust-rich disk is seen across the center, blocking the light from the star or stars still forming there.
+Blue-reflecting dust is seen in a parabolic arc above and below the central disk, although why a tail appears on the lower left is currently unknown.
+Studying how planets form in HH 30 can help astronomers better understand how planets in our own Solar System once formed, including our Earth.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/SeagullThor_Martino_5149.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/HH30_Webb_960.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).